 - Live more simply with fewer things and belongings

 - Spend more time outdoors

 - Meet like-minded people on the road

-- Disconnect from the news and social media
+- Unplug from the constant stream of news and social media

 Van Life Cons